Optimizing Team Dynamics

 So what do you do about it?
 How do you ascertain your team’s dynamics and how you can improve them?

-Firstly, teams need to access where they are.
+Firstly, teams need to assess where they are.
 Leaders might already have clocked certain issues and incidents regarding team dynamics, but some thorough investigation is needed, like a health check, to appreciate the situation across the whole team, not just the most vocal members.

 An analysis can be a combination of direct observation and also a survey.
 The survey should involve asking team members questions about their safety in the team.